younoch/property-management-backend-1/README.md

 - Test files use `.spec.ts` suffix for unit tests
 - E2E tests use `.e2e-spec.ts` suffix
 - Test utilities and fixtures are in the `test/` directory
+- Test database is automatically created and destroyed during tests

 ## 🔍 API Documentation